bkkkk/bkkkk.github.io/_posts/2015-11-10-gtd-concepts-the-inbox.md

 ---
 layout: post
-title: "GTD Concepts Part 1 - The inbox"
+title: "Patterns of GTD Part 1 - The inbox"
 date: "2015-11-10 07:17"
 published: true
 ---

 _This is part 1 of a series looking at interesting GTD concepts that have applications elsewhere and can make your life a little bit more friction free.
 Next part is about the idea of segmentation of actions.
 Please enjoy, leave a comment below, and thank you for reading._